Dates for 2023

 Each year the Club schedules at least two courses

-The cost of the course (2 days) (£165) for non-members includes an option of RTC temp membership during the period of the course.
+The cost of each course (2 days) (£165) for non-members includes RTC temp membership during the period of the course.

-Non members have the choice to join the Club and pay a standard membership fee.
-Details of the fees can be found on this link : xxxxxxxx
+Non-members have the choice to join the Club and pay a standard membership fee.
+Details of the fees can be found at this link : https://www.carrickfergussc.org/membership/

-A RYA National Sailing Scheme log book and the certificates are included in the price.
-It is recommended to also purchase a RYA Start Sailing handbook- These can be purchased on-line at the RYA website: https://www.rya.org.uk/shop/p/dinghy-sailing/rya-start-sailing
+An RYA National Sailing Scheme log book and the certificates are included in the price.
+It is recommended to also purchase a RYA Start Sailing handbook- These can be purchased online at the RYA website: https://www.rya.org.uk/shop/p/dinghy-sailing/rya-start-sailing

 Participants are advised to bring a packed lunch with them.

 The club has 3 Laser Bahias for training purposes and we may also use the RS Qubas

 The club also has a supply of buoyancy aids for the use of anyone who does not already own one.

 Sailing is an outdoor sport and you will be exposed to the weather and may end up in the water.

 Launching and recovery of boats will involve wet feet.